 Strengthen your skillset by spending time in real-life situations, applying the skills you’ve learned throughout your academic studies in a practical industry environment.
 This course is available with an optional year 2 industrial placement year, giving you the opportunity to tailor your knowledge to suit a specific industry or skillset.

 A placement fee of £1,850 applies.

-You'll need a good UK honours degree - at least a 2:2 - or the international equivalent, in engineering, physics, mathematics, computing or equivalent.
-Applicants with relevant and extensive professional experience in the relevant fields will be considered.
+You’ll need a good UK honours degree – at least a 2:2 – or the international equivalent, in a STEM (science, technology, engineering or mathematics) or design-based subject with lab or practical components.

 Fees and Funding